 - Fuel line that is obstructing or filthy

 - Inside the pub, there was filthy oil and a saw.
+Use the best bar and chain oil for your lightweight chainsaw in that case.

 Rich Running Conditions